-- The confiscated device will be held for the remainder of the current school year. - The device will be eligible for return after the last day of school. - The device will be stored for up to 180 days following confiscation if a conference is not held and the device is unclaimed.
+- X The confiscated device will be held for the remainder of the current school - The phone will be eligible for return after the last day of school. - The device will be stored for up to 180 days tollowing contiscation it a conference is not held and the device is unclaimed.